solo-io/gloo/docs/content/guides/integrations/google_cloud/_index.md

 #### Configuration in GCP for HTTPS Load Balancer

-To instantiate a Load Balancer in Google Cloud (GCP), you need to create the following set of resources.
+When you deploy a Kubernetes Service type `LoadBalancer` on GKE, automatically a Load Balancer is provisioned.
+However, in this article you will deploy the resources to connect to a NEG.

+In the diagram you can see the set of resources which are required and you will create in the following steps.

 ![GCP Resources]({{% versioned_link_path fromRoot="/img/gcp-lb-neg-resources.png" %}})